Gunlok

-Gunlok is a squad based action-adventure real-time strategy video game developed by Rebellion Developments, originally released in 2000-2001.
+Gunlok is a squad-based action-adventure real-time strategy video game developed by Rebellion Developments, originally released in 2000 for Microsoft Windows.
 It was re-released in 2009 on GamersGate.

 Plot

 Set in a post apocalyptic earth, robots have almost completely wiped out mankind.
 However, a few pockets of human resistance fight on.
 Gunlok, a warrior in modular power armor powered by energy from Earth's core, fights on.
 As a member of Earth's elite Special Forces, Gunlok leads a campaign against the massive robot army.

 Reception

 The game received mixed reviews.
 GameSpot's Scott Osborne praised the game's controls and interface, but criticized the plot and graphics.